The rise of big data has also seen the rise of public companies utilising this in unique and innovative ways.

 Amazon: Amazon Web Services (AWS) provides a range of services to help organisations build and deploy big data solutions.
 It provides access to flexible and low-cost IT resources, so organisations can rapidly scale virtually any big data application.

-AristaNetworks: Arista specialises in developing and supplying the ultra-high-speed switches used in data centres.
+AristaNetworks: Arista specialises in developing and supplying the ultra-high-speed switches used in data centers.
 Within key use cases such as Hadoop clustering, Aristas switches have outgunned Cisco, HPE, and Dell EMC, resulting in a higher market share.

 Cisco: Cisco provides systems tailored to big data solutions, such as the Cisco Unified Computing System (UCS) Common Platform Architecture (CPA), developed with IBM, SAS, Splunk, MapR, and others to offer specific points of integration.